Azure/azure-iot-sdk-c/.github/ISSUE_TEMPLATE/feature-request.md

 ------------------------------- delete below -------------------------------

-Thank you for submitting a feature request!
+Thank you for submitting a feature request.
 A few things:

 - Please check that a similar feature request has not already been submitted.
 Adding support to a currently existing feature request by commenting will increase the visibility and importance of your request beyond submitting a duplicate request.

-- If this is a large feature request, please submit it to user voice. https://feedback.azure.com/forums/321918-azure-iot
+- If this is a large feature request (i.e. if you know this request requires service changes), please submit it to user voice. https://feedback.azure.com/forums/321918-azure-iot

-As an open source project, we always welcome PRs for new features.
-So if you know what needs to be done, feel free to create the change and send it our way.
+As an open source project, we welcome PRs for new features, and we don't want to reject any hard work you've done to contribute. **So propose your solution through an issue first** so we can discuss the changes, and if things look good we will ask you submit a PR to implement the changes.

 ------------------------------- delete above -------------------------------